SMLL Spring Registration Information

 Juniors Uniform Cost Reduction: To reduce the costs to our families, players at the Juniors level (13u+) will buy their uniforms and be able to resuse them in the following years, saving the uniform costs.
 Players returning from last years Juniors program (13u+) can reuse their uniforms if they still fit and are in good playing condition.
 Players new to the Juniors level will purchase their uniforms this year and be able to reuse them in future years.

 Assessments: With the addition of the 11-13 year old 50/70 division, SMLL will assess players that are 13 to determine if they are ready for the Juniors level or if they should particpate in the Majors division.
 Likewise, 11 year olds will be assessed to determine if they are ready for the jump to 50/70 baseball or if they could use another year at 46'/60' to develop.
-Like last year, the assessment of all 9 year olds to determine if they are ready for competitive kid pitch will continue.
+Like last year, the assessment of all 9 year olds to determine if they are ready for competitive kid pitch and 7 year olds to detremine if they are ready for Machine Pitch will continue.

 Uniform: Registration for SMLL spring baseball includes the uniform at all age levels.